elnobun/Linux-Server-Configuration/README.md

     (b) - Change the above syntax to a Postgresql database engine like so.

     ```python
-    engine = create_engine('postgresql://catalog:*DB-PASSWORD*@localhost/catalog')
+    engine = create_engine('postgresql://catalog:DB-PASSWORD@localhost/catalog')
     ```
-    you should put down a password where you have *DB-PASSWORD*.
+    you should put down a password where you have DB-PASSWORD.
 Make sure you rememebr the password because you will need it later.

     Also, effect the above changes in your main `app.py` file.
 I.e the python file you execute to run your project.
 In my projec 3, my python execution file  is `movie_app.py`.